mihaylov-simeon/mihaylov-simeon/README.md

 🌱 I hold a degree in engineering and completed two years at Software University, graduating as a **Full-stack Developer** along with multiple certificates.
    This software engineering foundation plays a key role in how I approach data systems — with an emphasis on clean architecture, maintainability, and correctness.

-⚙️ I regularly work with **Python, PySpark, Jupyter, AWS, Airflow, Jenkins, Grafana, Docker, Jira, and Confluence**, and collaborate closely with analytics, engineering, and business stakeholders.
+⚙️ As a full-time Data Engineer, I regularly work with **Python, PySpark, Jupyter, AWS, Airflow, Jenkins, Grafana, Docker, Jira, and Confluence**, and collaborate closely with analytics, engineering, and business stakeholders.
 I enjoy turning raw, complex data into structured, analytics-ready models that can be trusted and scaled.

 ---